Mandy Moore: Personal life

 Moore dated actor Zach Braff from 2004 to 2006.

 In 2008, Moore began dating musician Ryan Adams.
 They were engaged in February 2009 and married on March 10, 2009, in Savannah, Georgia.
 In January 2015, Moore filed for divorce from Adams while he was in New York, citing "irreconcilable differences."
-Moore and Adams later released a joint statement explaining their decision, calling it a "respectful, amicable parting of ways", but in 2019 she called him emotionally abusive.
+Moore and Adams released a joint statement explaining their decision, calling it a "respectful, amicable parting of ways."
+In 2019 she called Adams emotionally abusive.
 Court documents obtained later revealed that they had been legally separated for nearly six months before the filing.
 The divorce was finalized in June 2016.

 In 2015, Moore began dating musician Taylor Goldsmith.
 They were engaged in September 2017 and married on November 18, 2018, in Los Angeles, California.
-They have two sons: born in February 2021 and October 2022.
-On May 31, 2024, she shared on Instagram that they are expecting their third child, a daughter.
-Moore announced the birth of her daughter in September 2024.
+They have two sons born in 2021 and 2022.
+Their daughter was born in 2024.

 In 2019, accompanied by friends and fellow hikers, Moore reached the Everest base camp, which has an elevation of 17,598 ft.
 In 2019, Moore also revealed that she suffers from digestive issues and gluten sensitivity, which causes fatigue, gas, and bloating.
 In August 2022, Moore was diagnosed with immune thrombocytopenic purpura, an incurable but treatable autoimmune disease that causes abnormally low levels of platelets.

 In January 2025, her home in Altadena, California, was believed to have been burned down due to the Eaton Fire.
 She later learned that her house was still standing, but almost all of the contents inside were lost due to damage from having been surrounded by fire from all sides.
 Her relatives' house burned down in the fire.
 She was then criticized online after sharing on Instagram that a GoFundMe page had been set up for them.
 She responded by telling negative internet commentators that she was obviously helping out her relatives, and to "Kindly F OFF."